|Academic Internship Policy

 The Denver Campus has an additional policy statement, Faculty Hires with Tenure which provides details about the required review processes.
-On the Denver Campus, the hires with tenure hire with tenure checklist must be included in the dossier.
+On the Denver Campus, the hires with tenure checklist must be included in the dossier.

 The faculty appointment process system policy faculty appointment process.
 The hiring process and preparation of initial letters of offer are essentially the same across the UC Denver campuses:

 - Search or search waiver is approved by Human Resources.